eduardosancho/math_magicians/README.md

 These linters will help you fit your code to this repo's syntax standard.
 <hr>

+### Notice on development tests
+To keep consistency during the development of the app, we prepared some unit tests for its core functionality.
+To run these tests, you just need to type ```npm test``` in your terminal (After installation using ```npm install```).
+Tests are configured to run in watch mode so you can keep track of them during the development of the app.
+If you need to update the snapshots, document the reason properly both in the project and your PR.

 ### Deployment
 Once you're done with your changes, remember to ``git pull`` before doing ``git push``.
 This will update your local copy of the project if someone else made changes to the repo while you worked on your part.